ccliu2/ccliu2.github.io/index.md

 I have research interests in both NLP and ML.
 I am interested in efficient methods that help with multi-lingual transfers and the utilization of multi-modal information [P5, P6, P7].
-I also study and create datasets for flexible language use such as figurative language [P4].
+I also study and create datasets for figurative expressions [P4].
 Last but not least, I use the perspective of distribution shifts/OOD generalization [P6, P7] to tackle problems in multi-lingual transfers and the utilization of multi-modal information.

 You can contact me if you’re interested in collaborating or just chat about research, start-ups, anything.